-Strait grew up in Pearsall, Texas.
-His parents divorced when he was still in grade school, and Strait and his older brother Buddy were raised by their father, John Strait, a junior high school math teacher.
-The boys learned ranch ways early on, helping out on the family’s 2,000-acre spread.
+George Strait grew up in Pearsall, Texas.
+His parents divorced when he was still in grade school, and Strait and his older brother, Buddy, were raised by their father, John Strait, a junior high school math teacher.
+The boys learned ranching early on, helping on the family’s 2,000-acre spread.

-Strait didn’t listen much to country music growing up; rather, he was inspired by the mid-1960s British Invasion rock groups and joined a number of garage bands in high school.
-He eloped after graduation with longtime sweetheart Norma, then signed up for a stint in the army.
+Strait didn’t listen much to country music growing up; rather, he was inspired by mid-1960s British Invasion rock groups and joined several garage bands in high school.
+He eloped after graduation with his longtime sweetheart, Norma, then signed up for a stint in the Army.

 While stationed in Hawaii, Strait found his true calling: country music.
-In 1973 he auditioned and won the slot as singer in an army-base country band.
-He absorbed the music of Hank Williams, George Jones, and Merle Haggard.
-Haggard’s tribute album to the legendary Bob Wills, Tribute to the Best Damn Fiddle Player in the World, was instrumental in turning Strait in the direction of western swing.
+In 1973, he auditioned for and won the role of singer in a country band on base.
+He absorbed the music of Hank Williams, George Jones, and Merle Haggard, and Haggard’s tribute album to the legendary Bob Wills, A Tribute to the Best Damn Fiddle Player in the World (or, My Salute to Bob Wills), was instrumental in turning Strait in the direction of western swing.

 Back home, Strait enrolled at Southwest Texas State University (now known as Texas State University-San Marcos) to pursue a degree in agriculture, but by then he was also seriously considering a music career.
-He hooked up with the Ace in the Hole band, began extensive regional performing, and recorded several singles on the D Records label.
-Despite club success, however, several trips to Nashville failed to drum up interest in Strait as a major label prospect.
+He hooked up with the Ace in the Hole band, kept an extensive regional performance schedule, and recorded several singles on the D Records label.
+Despite club success, however, several trips to Nashville failed to drum up interest in Strait as a major-label prospect.

-During one fateful club appearance, club owner and former record promotion man Erv Woolsey liked what he heard.
-In 1981, Woolsey helped Strait sign with MCA.
-Woolsey would remain Strait’s behind-the-scenes advocate before eventually taking on the role of full-time manager.
+During one fortuitous club appearance, club owner and former record promotion man Erv Woolsey liked what he heard.
+In 1981, Woolsey helped Strait sign with MCA, and he remained Strait’s behind-the-scenes advocate before eventually taking on the role of full-time manager.

 Strait arrived in Nashville just as the Urban Cowboy movement was in full swing.
 His first honky-tonk missive, 1981’s “Unwound,” went to #6 on the Billboard charts.
 The accompanying album, Strait Country, helped to increase hardcore country airplay on many radio stations.

-As a vocalist, Strait proved a masterful interpreter.
-While his Texas accent came through, he avoided over-the-top twang and flashy fillips in favor of subtle phrasing.
+Much of modern country music includes pop sounds, but Strait consistently draws from both the western swing and the honky-tonk traditions of his native Texas.
+As a vocalist, he proved a masterful interpreter: while his Texas accent came through, he avoided over-the-top twang and flashy fillips in favor of subtle phrasing.
 Through his love of Haggard, he developed both the evocative nuance of Lefty Frizzell and the smooth, crooning shadings of Bing Crosby and Perry Como.

 Strait began his long reign at the top of the charts, and subsequent Top Ten hits displayed his range.
-Although his roots were in Texas dance-hall music, he also proved he had a way with the pop-influenced tune, typified by “If You’re Thinking You Want a Stranger (There’s One Coming Home)” (#3, 1982), and the smooth ballad, as shown in his performance of “Marina Del Rey” (#6, 1983).
+Although his roots were in Texas dancehall music, he also proved he had a way with pop-influenced tunes, typified by “If You’re Thinking You Want a Stranger (There’s One Coming Home)” (#3, 1982), and smooth ballads, as shown in his performance of “Marina Del Rey” (#6, 1983).
 His #1 hits included his cover of the Bob Wills staple “Right or Wrong” (1984), the sly “All My Ex’s Live in Texas” (1987), and the western swing of “Am I Blue” (1987).
 Albums such as 1984’s Does Fort Worth Ever Cross Your Mind emphasized Strait’s ongoing debt to western swing and honky-tonk.

-Personal tragedy struck in 1986 when Strait’s thirteen-year-old daughter, Jenifer, was killed in a car accident.
-(Strait’s son, George Jr., was born in 1981.)
-When Strait won that year’s CMA Male Vocalist of the Year Award (for the second year in a row), he accepted it in Jenifer’s memory.
+Personal tragedy struck in 1986, when Strait’s thirteen-year-old daughter, Jenifer, was killed in a car accident.
+(Strait’s son, George Jr., affectionately known as “Bubba,” was born in 1981.)
+When Strait won Male Vocalist of the Year at the Country Music Association Awards that year—for the second year in a row—he accepted it in Jenifer’s memory.

-By 1990, the year Strait won his second consecutive CMA Entertainer of the Year Award, country’s ranks had swelled with many young stars who dressed like Strait, but few were able to mimic his keen blend of traditional and contemporary sounds.
-As evidence of his staying power, his blockbuster hit “Love Without End, Amen” (#1, 1990) topped the charts for five weeks.
+By 1990, the year Strait won his second consecutive CMA Entertainer of the Year award, country’s ranks had swelled with many young “hat acts” who dressed like Strait, but few were able to mimic his keen blend of traditional and contemporary sounds.
+As evidence of his staying power, his blockbuster hit “Love Without End, Amen” topped the charts for five weeks.

 Strait hit the big screen in 1992 with Pure Country, a film in which he played a disillusioned country star named Dusty Chandler.
 The soundtrack of the same name became Strait’s biggest seller to date, yielding the #1 hits “I Cross My Heart” and the album opener “Heartland.”

-Although not a songwriter himself, Strait has relied on the cream of the tunesmith crop throughout the years, including stalwart Whitey Shafer and youngblood Dean Dillon.
-In recent years, Strait has leaned on the talents of singer-songwriter Jim Lauderdale and Aaron Barker.
+Although Strait seldom wrote songs until well into his hitmaking career, he has relied on the cream of the tunesmith crop throughout the years, including stalwart Whitey Shafer and fellow Country Music Hall of Fame member Dean Dillon.
+In recent years, Strait has leaned on the talents of singer-songwriters Jim Lauderdale and Aaron Barker.
+He has also recorded several songs co-written by his son, Bubba.